FOSS-Cell-GECPKD/chat-app/README.md

 ```

 ## Instructions
--Create an id or login with your id
+- Create an id or login with your id
--Go to contacts section and add the id and name of the person you wish to chat with
+- Go to contacts section and add the id and name of the person you wish to chat with
--create a new conversation
+- create a new conversation
 (eventhough this app currently work only in localhost:sweat_smile:)

 ## Contributing to chat-app